mds-hse-22/hse-coursera-data-scraping/week12/week_12_project_description.md

 * report in jupyter notebok format.
 Report contains an information about pairwise **movie distances** for the actors, network graphs (see week 11) and wordclouds based on movie discriptions.
 * csv-file containing information about pairwise **movie distances**
 * text files with movie description for every actor
+* imdb_week_10.ipynb, which show the work of your functions with given arguments (see week 10, please fix remarks if there were any)

 Provide a ZIP-archive with these files.